The Call Quality Indicator showing possible issues with the headset and Internet connection.

 This warning is shown when we don’t detect any sound from your microphone for 20 seconds or more.
 It may be shown if you are silent for 20 seconds.

-- restart the Close app
+- restart the Close app as described here

 - if restarting the Close software doesn’t work, try restarting your computer